-The Network for Social Justice’s Schools & Youth Committee seeks to broaden acceptance for diversity and equity in Winchester Public Schools.
-We accomplish our work by building a strong base of teachers, parents, and students in an effort to generate a culture change towards inclusion in schools and the town as a whole.
+The Network for Social Justice’s youth engagement work seeks to broaden acceptance for diversity and equity in Winchester.
+We accomplish our work by building a strong base of students and adults in an effort to generate a culture change towards inclusion in schools and the town as a whole.

-Since launching in Summer of 2020, our intern program has filled 49 slots for high school students interested in community organizing and social justice advocacy.
+Since launching in Summer of 2020, our intern program has filled over 70 slots for high school students interested in community organizing and social justice advocacy.
+NFSJ interns participate in planning one of our NFSJ signature festivals and engage in social justice learning through workshops and projects that connect them to the arts, history, and policy.
+Follow them on Instagram!

 - Social Justice Teaching Resources for Distance Learning handout